DataDog/integrations-extras/speedscale/README.md

 1. To use this integration you need a Datadog [API Key][2] so that events can be submitted into Datadog.

-   A best practice is to save this into an environment variable.
-Most likely you will store this environment variable in your continuous integration system, but when doing a one-off test you can access in your terminal like so:
+    A best practice is to save this value into an environment variable.
+Most likely you will store this environment variable in your continuous integration system, but when doing a one-off test you can access it in your terminal like so:

 ```
 export DDOG_API_KEY=0